-Retrieves the finite max, min and mean values per column in df and stores them in three dictionaries, each mapping from column name to value.
-If a column does not contain finite value, 0 is stored instead.
+Retrieves the finite max, min and mean values per column in the DataFrame df and stores them in three dictionaries.
+Those dictionaries col_to_max, col_to_min, col_to_median map the columnname to the maximal, minimal or median value of that column.

+If a column does not contain any finite values at all, a 0 is stored instead.